 Established in 2010, HardRock Coal Mining Pty Ltd (HRCM) was created to fulfil our goal of becoming a proud Tasmanian company delivering quality export coal around the world.

-HRCM has two major R&D projects underway preparing for a unique mining operation which minimises our environmental footprint and improves mining efficiencies.
+HRCM has two major Research & Development (R&D) projects underway preparing for a unique mining operation which minimises our environmental footprint and improves mining efficiencies.

 Known as the “Fingal Tier Coal Project”, we are committed to developing our unique resource in the Fingal Valley, Tasmania, Australia.
 With a mining lease and exploration licenses covering some 270 sq. kilometres of land and extensive exploration completed and underway, our reserve estimates continue to grow.